Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Introduction

 Here

 with $t_i$ equal to the cardinality of the set

 \end{conjb}

 For $n=2$, we have the pioneering result of Shimura in \cite{Shimura1976}.
-For $n=3$, the conjecture was considered by various authors and is partially proved, notably we have the results of Harris--Kudla \cite{HK1991}, Garrett--Harris \cite{GH1993}, and Furusawa--Morimoto \cite{FM2014}, \cite{FM2016}.
-We prove in this paper the following theorem regarding Blasius' conjecture for arbitrary $n$:
+For $n = 3$, the conjecture has been considered by various authors and partially proved.
+Notable contributions include the works of Harris–Kudla \cite{HK1991}, Garrett–Harris \cite{GH1993}, and Furusawa–Morimoto \cite{FM2014}, \cite{FM2016}.
+In this paper, we prove the following theorem regarding Blasius' conjecture for arbitrary $n$: